bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 function createLogEntry(id: Id<LogEntry>): void {}
 ```

 According to the signatures, we now see that the first function returns a result, while the second function _does something and returns nothing_.
-This already implies that the second function _changes_ the state, so it's an effect.
+The signature already implies that the second function _changes_ the state, so it's an effect.

 ```ts
 function readLogEntry(id: Id<LogEntry>): MaybeNull<LogEntry> {